 Farm accidents can cause severe injuries or death, and damage to property and livestock.
-Know how tall your machinery is, and where the power line locations in your yard and along the roads are, to safely move farm equipment.
+Know how tall your machinery is, and where the power lines are located in your yard and along the roads.

 - Always look up and check your clearance.